vittorioromeo/bcs_thesis/source/30_ecst/01_overview.md

 A common misconception regarding **data-oriented design** is that it's necessary to sacrifice **encapsulation** and to **reduce the level of abstraction** in order to achieve performance and cache-friendliness.
 The following beliefs are commonly found in online discussions:

 * High-level multi-paradigm languages like **C++14** or **D** are not suitable for high-performance DOD because they inherently drive programmers to design highly-abstracted code that is not closely mapped to the machine hardware.
-The origin of this belief can be attributed to the abuse of OOP techniques, such as run-time polymorphism and encapsulation, which tend to increase the level of abstraction, with the side-effect of harming data locality and leading to suboptimal memory layouts.
+The origin of this belief can be attributed to the abuse of OOP techniques, such as run-time polymorphism and encapsulation, which tend to increase the level of abstraction, with the side-effect of harming data locality and leading to suboptimal memory layouts;

 * Every abstraction has an intrinsic cost *("there is no such thing as cost-free abstractions")*.